 Division 2: Martagon Hybrids

-These lilies do best with increments of shade.
+These types of lilies do best with increments of shade.
 Colors range in shades of white, light orange, pink, yellow, lavender, and maroon, all of which may be splattered with speckles of color.

 L. ‘Arabian Knight’